 - Be sure to test the temperature of the asphalt, as it can cause real damage to your pet’s feet and will be hotter than the outside temp.

 - Symptoms of overheating include excessive panting, difficulty breathing, increased heart rate, increased respiratory rate, drooling, mild weakness, stupor, collapse, seizures, bloody diarrhea, vomiting and elevated body temperature.

-- If you or someone you know is hospitalized and needs their pet cared for, tell hospital staff that RASKC (Regional Animal Services of King County) or Seattle Animal Shelter needs to go pick up their pet.
+- If you or someone you know is hospitalized and needs their pet cared for, tell hospital staff to contact their municipal shelter for pick up.

 - Seattle Humane’s Pet Resource Center may be able to help pet owners on a case-by-case basis.
-If you are in need of assistance, contact the PRC at [email protected] or 425-649-7561.
-You can ask about our Pet Owner Assistance Fund and SPOT temporary foster program for short-term needs.
+If you are in need of assistance, contact the PRC at firstname.lastname@example.org or 425-649-7561.
+You can ask about our Pet Owner Assistance Fund for short-term needs.

-If you are unable to cool off your homes or are living unhoused, King County and the City of Seattle have opened a number of cooling centers to the public, many of which are pet-friendly and some that are specifically for your furry family members, such as at the Enumclaw Expo Center.
+If you are unable to cool off your homes or are living unhoused, King County and the City of Seattle have opened a number of cooling centers to the public, many of which are pet-friendly and some that are specifically for your furry family members, including one at Seattle Humane from Aug.
+12-13.
 The Fischer Pavilion at Seattle Center is open 24/7 and pet-friendly.
 Malls, movie theaters and libraries are also good places for people to escape the heat.